 Coach Stone played four years of Division I soccer with the University of Evansville.
 He has been coaching in the United States since 1999 with a succession of youth teams in Indiana, Washington D.C., and Vermont.
 Stone is a licensed English FA Coach and hold certifications from the USSF including the National Youth License.

 Originally from Shelburne, VT, Milbank played for Champlain Valley Union where she was selected to the All-New England team as a junior and was an All-American selection, NVAC Metro Player of the Year, and Gatorade player of the year as a senior.
 She played her club soccer with Nordic and was a four year member of Vermont ODP.
 She went on to play at UVM and was a key member of Vermont's defense and central midfield appearing in over 60 matches.
 She was a two-time captain, and named to the America East All-Academic team in 2010, identifying her as a key element to the team both on the field and in the classroom.

-Milbank began her club coaching career with Far Post as the U13 girls' club coach in 2011.
-She currently coaches the U15 girls' club team and assists with both the U14 girls' club and the U17 girls' premier teams.
+Entering her second year as a coach with Vermont ODP, Milbank began her club coaching career with Far Post and is beginning her third season there.
 She also was the assistant coach for the Lyndon State College women's team for the 2012 season.
-Milbank holds a NSCA Strength and Conditioning Specialist Certification and is planning to pursue her USSF E and D coaching licenses this winter.
+Milbank holds a NSCA Strength and Conditioning Specialist Certification.